Midnighter/cookiecutter-python-package/{{cookiecutter.project_slug}}/.github/CONTRIBUTING.md

 Contributions are welcome, and they are greatly appreciated!
 Every little bit helps, and credit will always be given.

+## Example Contributions

-You can contribute in many ways:
+You can contribute in many ways, for example:

 * [Report bugs](#report-bugs)
 * [Fix Bugs](#fix-bugs)